jeffreysorgen/golf-club-sensors/activity.md

 #

 #

 #

 #

-The resulting combo sketch is here.
-Some of this information will be swiped to combine with _golf-swing-acc_.

-To simplify, keep this section temporarily for reference, but combine commands INTO _golf-swing-acc_ with the BLE commands and test, and then publish [above](#all-the-golf-swing-acc-ble-code-is-here)
+The following is what was used inside of Structure of Arduino File. **Wait to remove this section until after resolving the 'structure' section.**

+#

+_Do we need to keep this section in the documentation?_ **Delete it?** The code is combined with hello world, but the "good" version is the one that took our "acc" one and added "ble" code, and the code is commented up throughout for clarity already.
+Technically, it's not used, but rather is a rough first draft, as I was going through the process of creating what I meant to use this for.
 ##### All the _golf-swing-hello-world_ code is here:
 ```
 /*